Delegation and Verification Under AI: From data to model parameters

 This implies $f_W(s^\dagger)=-189.26<0$, so $(d^\star,s^\star)=(0,0)$.
 The clinician therefore lies in the manual-work regime of Theorem~\ref{thm:action}.

-\emph{Identifying the quality regime.} Setting $b_I=2787.6$, $\ell_I=1858.4$, and $\xi=0.5$ (Assumption~\ref{assum:dominant}) yields $ Q(W)=Q_0(W)=133.77$.
+\paragraph{Identifying the quality regime.} Setting $b_I=2787.6$, $\ell_I=1858.4$, and $\xi=0.5$ (Assumption~\ref{assum:dominant}) yields $ Q(W)=Q_0(W)=133.77$.
 Thus, the clinician lies in the quality-unchanged regime of Theorem~\ref{thm:quality}, and is neither upgraded nor downgraded in Theorem~\ref{thm:region}.

 \paragraph{Interpreting interventions.} Suppose the institution raises the qualification threshold to $\tau=150$.
 As discussed in Section~\ref{sec:result}, the model can evaluate interventions such as upskilling worker abilities (increasing $\alpha$ or $\beta$) or deploying more capable AI (increasing $p_a$).
 To achieve $Q(W)\ge\tau$, the institution may consider: (i) increasing $\alpha$ from $0.108$ to $0.335$; (ii) increasing $\beta$ from $0.342$ to $0.479$; or (iii) increasing $p_a$ from $0.368$ to $0.432$.
-This numerical analysis can serve as a practical guide for institutions when designing intervention policies.
+This numerical analysis can guide for institutions when designing intervention policies.

 \paragraph{Scope and limitations.} This calibration illustrates applicability rather than identification.
 The model does not estimate causal effects or capture dynamic learning or organizational adaptation.
 Parameters such as $\alpha$ and $\beta$ may be interpreted at the role or population level, depending on the setting.